Introduction

 Lower Operational Costs

-AI systems can automate tasks that previously required significant human effort.
+AI can automate tasks that once needed large teams.

 Examples include: